-Note 5 Significant accounting judgements, estimates, and assumptions a) Assumptions and estimation uncertainties
+Note 5 Significant accounting judgements, estimates, and assumptions

 In preparing these financial statements, management has made judgements and estimates that affect the application of the company's accounting policies and the reported amounts of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.